SUSTAINABILITY Partnerships

 The International Sustainable Campus Network (ISCN)

-Recognized for our Sustainable Smart Campus as a Living Lab (SSC) initiative, we received the Honorary Member Award from ISCN in 2022, aiming to addressing global sustainability challenges and fostering sustainability mindset with innovations that focused on improving the public good.
+Recognized for our Sustainable Smart Campus as a Living Lab (SSC) initiative, we received the Honorary Member Award from ISCN in 2022.
+This initiative aims to address global sustainability challenges and foster a sustainability mindset through innovations focused on improving the public good.

-As a member of the ISCN Living Labs Community of Practice, HKUST representatives have also shared sustainability progress and innovative ideas on our campus at ISCN conferences in Mexico (2023) and Lausanne (2024), underscoring our commitment to sustainability.
+As a member of the ISCN Living Labs Community of Practice, HKUST representatives have shared our campus's sustainability progress and innovative ideas at ISCN conferences in Mexico (2023) and Lausanne (2024), underscoring our commitment to sustainability.

 Sustainable Development Solutions Network (SDSN)